fudge88/dating-app/README.md

 This means there's no faff and pretence, rather everyone knows where they stand before engaging in a conversation.

 A responsive dynamic app which will run in the browser.
-Crush is an easy to use application, which hold a SQL database to hold, and manage matches.
+Crush is an easy to use application, which holds a SQL database, and manages matches.
 The website requires direct input from the user, where the user signs up and is easily able to navigate through the site.
-If any 2 users swipe right on one another, this creates a match, and allows the couple to decide on a date.
+If any 2 users swipe right on one-another, this creates a match, and allows the couple to decide on a date.

 ## User Story